Charity Family Modern Slavery Statement

 Due diligence and risk management

-We continue to undertake due diligence checks on prospective suppliers, and other third parties, as appropriate, with which the Charity Family associates itself, using a proportionate risk-based approach.
+We continue to undertake due diligence checks on prospective suppliers, and other third parties, as appropriate, with which the Charity associates itself, using a proportionate risk-based approach.

 Looking forward

 We understand the importance of being vigilant so that We can quickly identify and address any issues related to our activities associated with slavery and human trafficking.
-The Charity Family remains committed to continually developing and improving the protections We have in place and We will release an updated version of this Statement at least annually.
+The Charity remains committed to continually developing and improving the protections We have in place and will release an updated version of this Statement at least annually.

 Approval